Naadam: Wrestling

 A total of 512 or 1024 wrestlers meet in a single-elimination tournament that lasts nine or ten rounds.
 Mongolian traditional wrestling is an untimed competition in which wrestlers lose if they touch the ground with any part of their body other than their feet or hands.
 When picking pairs, the wrestler with the greatest fame has the privilege to choose his opponent.
 Wrestlers wear two-piece costumes consisting of a tight shoulder vest (zodog) and shorts (shuudag).
 Only men are allowed to participate.

+Winners are awarded titles for each match they complete from the fifth on: nachin after five, meaning the common kestrel; khartsaga after six, meaning hawk; zaan after seven, meaning elephant; garuda after eight; and arslan after nine, meaning lion.
+Winners of the tenth stage, or two-time arslans, are entitled avraga, meaning champion or giant.
 Each wrestler has an "encourager" called a zasuul.
 The zasuul sings a song of praise for the winning wrestler after rounds three, five and seven.
-Winners of the 7th or 8th stage (depending on whether the competition features 512 or 1024 wrestlers) earn the title of zaan, "elephant".
-The winner of the 9th or 10th stage is called arslan, "lion".
-In the final competition, all the "zasuuls" drop in the wake of each wrestler as they take steps toward each other.
-Two-time arslans are called the titans / giants, or avraga.
+In the final competition, the zasuuls drop in the wake of each wrestler as they step toward each other.